Rabby312/HMS/README.md

-Hospital Management System provide us to digital and modern eHospital service for patient.
-It has admin and user module.
+Hospital Management System provide us to digital and modern eHospital service for patient.It also provide the pathology and pharmacy facilitise for patient.
+It has admin, patient, pathology and pharmacy module.
 Technology use:
 1)Java
 2)Spring MVC